mklan/nx-archive-browser/README.md

 The archives will be downloaded to `sdmc:/roms/N64` and `sdmc:/roms/SNES`.

 Read the [legal terms](https://archive.org/about/terms.php) of archive.org.
-I would encourage you to only download games you developed on your own or in some cases own a copy of the original product (depends where you are located).
+I would encourage you to only download licence free archives, archives you developed on your own or in some cases own a copy of the original product (depends where you are located).

 ## Credits